 Protection from the impact part of the glove is an additional plus.
 It protects the thumb from injury when applying inaccurate or sliding blows.

 The stuffing in gloves should have shock-absorbing properties.
-At the same time, it should be elastic enough to provide a “sense of contact” when hitting, and also not be too rigid to minimize possible damage to the sparring partner.
+At the same time, it should be elastic enough to provide a “sense of contact” when hitting and not be too rigid to minimize possible damage to the sparring partner.

 Thoughtful wrist locks use durable, high-quality Velcro.
-For a tight fit of the wrist, the Velcro should be wide enough and provide an excellent degree of grip for displacement.
+The Velcro should be wide enough for a tight wrist fit and provide a remarkable degree of grip for displacement.

 Boxing gloves are better made of genuine leather, but you can also choose artificial leather to save money.